brad-cooley/brad-cooley/README.md

 📫 [Email](mailto:brad@cooleyweb.org) is the best way to reach me.

 ⚡ Fun fact: I love to enjoy the outdoors and offroading.
-I am an avid Jeeper, you can find my build on [RevKit](https://revkit.com/randal).
+I am an avid Jeeper; you can find my build on [RevKit](https://revkit.com/randal).

 ---
 ### Connect with me: